 This spectacular natural phenomenon is dependent on solar activity, meaning predicting how and where you can see the Aurora Borealis is an imprecise science.
-That said, your best chance of catching the cosmic light show in all its glory is between January and March, when the nights are at their longest.
+Your best chance of catching the cosmic light show in all its glory, however, is between January and March, when the nights are at their longest.

 7th room, The Treehotel in Lapland, Sweden

 Lapland’s Treehotel was set up by Kent and Britta Lindvall in 2010.
 The couple has commissioned a slew of Scandinavian architects to design each of the seven treehouse suites, including Snøhetta, whose ‘7th Room’ is the tallest to date, sitting 10 metres above the ground.

 Up to five guests can stay at 7th Room, which has a large living room and two double bedrooms.
 Beds have been sunk into the floor beneath skylights so guests can look up at the night sky – and capture a glimpse of Aurora Borealis.

 Kakslauttanen Arctic Resort is a hotel with a difference – its ‘rooms’ are actually glass-roofed igloos.
 The structures can sleep two people and are bedded into the snow, which helps provide privacy inside the transparent pods.
 While they’re pretty ‘no frills’, each has a toilet, and a separate building houses showers and saunas.
 The glass igloos can be booked from 24 August until the end of April, priced from around €621 per night.

 Sitting within the Arctic Circle, Fordypningsrommet is the world’s ‘northernmost’ creative retreat, founded by jazz musician Håvard Lund.
 He enlisted TYIN Tegnestue Architects and their mentor Sami Rintala to create a cluster of cabins which they’ve embedded into the rocky landscape of the Fleinvær archipelago.